microchip-pic-avr-examples/pic18f46q71-srport-shift-register-mplab-melody/README.md

 - **PWM1**
-<br>The PWM1 module is used to generate a 1kHz clock signal.
-This clock signal is used as an input (through the CLC module) to the SRPORT and the Universal Timer modules.
+<br>The PWM1 module is used to generate a 1 kHz clock signal.
+This clock signal is used as an input (through the Configurable Logic Cell (CLC) module) to the SRPORT and the Universal Timer modules.
 Data shift and storage is done based on the rising edge of this clock signal.

   Module configuration:
   - PWM: Enabled